 And then there's the "M" word.
 At the end of "Ms. Marvel," Kamala is told that her DNA has an unusual characteristic that looks "like a mutation."
 Just in case the word "mutation" didn't stand out — which in Marvel parlance points specifically to the X-Men — the opening notes of the theme from "X-Men: The Animated Series" plays.
 If Kamala is a mutant, then the very idea of mutants might play into THE MARVELS, which would open some doors that have been closed for a long time in the MCU.

-Though Anna Boden and Ryan Fleck directed CAPTAIN MARVEL, Nia DaCosta, who recently helmed 2021’s reboot of CANDYMAN, will be helming the sequel.
-Megan McDonnell will be handling the screenplay, having flexed her muscles on "WandaVision" last year.
+Nia DaCosta, who helmed 2021’s reboot of CANDYMAN, directed this sequel.
+Megan McDonnell wrote the screenplay, having flexed her muscles on "WandaVision" last year.

 All images courtesy of Marvel Studios.